LabibAhmed0101/Alex/TFAAdmins.md

 How Yosef, Ofir and Zack differ from each other.
 Based on spec §2.1–§2.3 plus the answers we got on the our open questions.

-The important thing to read first is the last section: **most of what separates the three admins is not built yet.**

 ---

 ## At a glance